vfarcic/devopstoolkit-live/content/ci-cd/from-makefile-to-justfile-or-taskfile-recipe-runner-replacement/_index.md

 +++
-title = 'Mastering Kubernetes Testing Kyverno Chainsaw!' date = 2024-06-03T16:00:00+00:00 draft = false
+title = 'From Makefile to Justfile (or Taskfile): Recipe Runner Replacement' date = 2024-06-03T16:00:00+00:00 draft = false
 +++